 The Mostly Un-Necessary Summary

 As you can see, there are so many different network monitoring tools on the market today that can help solve almost any use case.
 If you are just beginning your search for the best network monitoring tool for the job, or already have one but are considering what else is out there, I hope this has helped you start to think about the benefits of finding the right tool to meet your needs.
-As for what I think is the best overall network monitoring tool in 2019, SolarWinds Network Performance Monitor is my pick based on the tool’s features, ease-of-use, and price.
+As for what I think is the best overall network monitoring tool on the market today, SolarWinds Network Performance Monitor is my pick based on the tool’s features, ease-of-use, and price.